ThatOtherAndrew/obsidian-digital-garden/src/site/notes/School/S5/Music/Sonata Form.md

 The **first subject** is a statement of the melody in the tonic key.
 The **second subject** is a contrasting idea in a related key; normally the dominant or relative key.
 This results in a **modulation** between the subjects handled by the **transition**, usually `I -> V` in major and `i -> III` in minor.

 #### Development
 The development takes the ideas heard in the exposition and **develops** them.
-It can be understood as an exploration of the tension created by the contrasts between the first and second subject.
+It can be understood as an exploration of the tension created by the contrasts between the first and second subjects.

 ##### Examples of Development
 - **Motifs and short phrases** from the [[School/S5/Music/Sonata Form#Exposition\|exposition]] may be examined or extended.